 Silo is another gem in the list of the best iOS 11.3.1 jailbreak tweaks.
 Aimed at the control center, once again, this tweak lets you rearrange the control center toggles according to your accessibility.

 35. DateUnderTime X

 Having a date pinned at the status bar makes it easier to realize what day of the month you’re on.
-However, due to the presence of the iPhone X notch, there is barely any space available for jailbreak developers to enable the date on the status bar.
+However, due to the presence of the iPhone X notch, barely any space is available for jailbreak developers to enable the date on the status bar.

 However, DateUnderTime X solves this problem with a unique perspective.
 With this tweak, you can enable the date to appear below the time- which is what the tweak’s name suggests.

 iPhone X was launched with a lot of great features- some which were entirely new for the long-time iPhone user.

 One such feature is tap to wake.
 By just tapping on the dead, lock screen, you can wake the screen up, and then unlock it.
 However, DoubleTapLock allows you to do the opposite by locking the screen when you double-tap on the home screen.

 When the term “HUD” comes in a word, you betcha it means omitting the standard, obtrusive volume HUD and replacing it with a better option.